MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

    ![Click Edit to determine the repo and file location.](media/edit-article.png)

-2. That link takes you to github.com location for the corresponding markdown file in the appropriate repository.
+2. That link takes you to github.com location for the corresponding Markdown file in the appropriate repository.
 Note the URL to view the repository name.

    ![Notice the URL to determine the repository location.](media/public-repo.png)